peihua-chen/high_quality_interdisciplinary_research/README.md

 ### Setup

-Clone the repository.
-I recommend running pullScopus.py in an interactive shell.
-Data_Analysis.ipynb runs in Jupyter Notebook.
+1. Clone the repository.

-You may want to run the lines in the main function of pullScopus.py one by one in an interactive shell, saving the files along the way, since due to Scopus API limit (20,000 calls/week) it will not be possible to pull all the records at once.
+2. Run main.py line by line in an interactive shell, saving the files along the way, since due to Scopus API limit (20,000 calls/week) it will not be possible to pull all the records at once.

-You can run Data_Analysis.ipynb in Jupyter Notebook with the files called from Google Drive, or you can re-pull all the files.
+3. Run Data_Analysis_v1.ipynb in Jupyter Notebook.
+You can run Data_Analysis_v1.ipynb in Jupyter Notebook with the files called from Google Drive, or you can re-pull all the files.

-Note that this project was developed on Windows 10, so the "\\" characters in file paths may need to be changed to "/" for other Linux/Mac.

 ## Authors